cbochs/grapple.nvim/README.md

 ## Persistent State

 Grapple saves all [project scopes](#project-scopes) to a common directory.
-This directory is aptly named `grapple` and lives in Neovim's `"data"` standard path (see: [`:h standard-path`](https://neovim.io/doc/user/starting.html#standard-path)).
+This directory is aptly named `grapple` and lives in Neovim's `"data"` directory (see: [`:h standard-path`](https://neovim.io/doc/user/starting.html#standard-path)).
 Each non-empty scope (scope contains at least one item) will be saved as an individiual scope file; serialized as a JSON blob, and named using the resolved scope's path.

 Each tag in a scope will contain two pieces of information: the absolute `file path` of the tagged file and its last known `cursor` location.

-When a user loads Grapple, no scopes are loaded initially.
+When a user starts Neovim, no scopes are initially loaded.
 Instead, Grapple will wait until the user requests a project scope (e.g. [tagging a file](#grappletag) or opening the [tags popup menu](#tag-popup-menu)).
 At that point, one of three things can occur:
 * the scope is **already loaded**, nothing is needed to be done
 * the scope has **not been loaded**, attempt to load scope state from its associated scope file
 * the scope file was **not found**, initialize the scope state as an empty table